 LSU Partnerships Improve Hurricane Storm Surge Forecasts for Louisiana, Nation

 During the record-breaking 2020 hurricane season, more people than ever turned to LSU’s Coastal Emergency Risk Assessment (CERA) tool, which visualizes ADCIRC storm surge predictions, to help protect people and assets against flooding.
-Although the official season finally ended this week, the researchers are busier than ever in improving the tool and preparing for next year—by working directly with the decision makers who rely on it.
+The researchers are now improving the tool for the 2021 season by working directly with the decision makers who rely on it.

 BATON ROUGE, December 2, 2020—